SIG-IR/git_tutorial/README.md

 ## Why use VCS/Git?
 ### Collaboration
 Collaborating on a project is extremely complex without a Version Control System.
-This would be the equivalent of
+This would be the equivalent of sending your code to a partner via Facebook Messenger.
 ### Versioning
 Keeping different versions of your project is essential, especially in industry.
 If you break build, you want to be able to roll back.
 Versioning allows you to neatly store file states, commit logs, and diffs so that you can reason about your project temporally.